-Maintaining Data Privacy and Data Protection is a priority for Chargemaster PLC.
+Maintaining Data Privacy and Data Protection is a priority for Chargemaster Limited.
 Please read this Privacy Notice carefully to understand when we may collect personal data, how and why we use it, the legal basis of this use, and your rights with respect to the processing.

 500 Capability Green,